How to fix common macOS High Sierra problems

 4. Then switch it back to “Banner.”

 What else may go wrong?
 You may notice your Mail app now works slower after you’ve upgraded to macOS High Sierra.
 The explanation is that it’s probably overloaded with messages and still carries the leftovers from the previous macOS.
 As a result, it takes forever to search for the things you need.
 Some apps offer an easy fix for this and will reindex (or reorganize) the Mail database on the new macOS for you.

-When within the Maintenance module, launch Mail Speed up tool.
+When within the Maintenance module, launch the Speed Up Mail tool.
 That’s it, your Mail should now get speedier.
 See the screenshot above.

-Despite the aforementioned problems macOS High Sierra still packs an impressive punch of simplicity and power.
-Get to know it more, explore the newly added features as each one has a tremendous amount of clever engineering behind it.
+Despite the aforementioned problems, macOS High Sierra still packs an impressive punch of simplicity and power.
+Get to know it more and explore the newly added features, as each one has a tremendous amount of clever engineering behind it.
 Meanwhile, thanks for reading this article.
 Stay tuned for more.